Intel-bigdata/OAP/oap-cache/oap/docs/OAP-Cache-User-Guide.md

 spark.sql.oap.fiberCache.persistent.memory.initial.size    256g
 spark.sql.oap.cache.guardian.memory.size                   10g      # according to your cluster
 ```
-Note: If "PendingFiber Size" (on spark web-UI OAP-Cache page) is large, or some tasks failed due to "cache guardian use too much memory", user could set `spark.sql.oap.cache.guardian.memory.size ` to a larger number, and the default size is 10GB.
-Besides, user could increase `spark.sql.oap.cache.guardian.free.thread.nums` or decrease `spark.sql.oap.cache.dispose.timeout.ms` to accelerate memory free.
+Note: If "PendingFiber Size" (on spark web-UI OAP page) is large, or some tasks fail with "cache guardian use too much memory" error, set `spark.sql.oap.cache.guardian.memory.size ` to a larger number as the default size is 10GB.
+The user could also increase `spark.sql.oap.cache.guardian.free.thread.nums` or decrease `spark.sql.oap.cache.dispose.timeout.ms` to free memory more quickly.

-#### Use External cache strategy
+#### External cache

 External cache strategy is implemented based on arrow/plasma library.
 To use this strategy, follow [prerequisites](#prerequisites-1) to set up DCPMM hardware and plasma library correctly, and start Plasma service on nodes, then refer below configurations to apply external cache strategy in your workload.